KiaFathi/nodefyBot/README.md

 });
 ```

-Additionally, I refactored my twitter get request into a function like so I could better control
-when and where the request is called.
+Additionally, I refactored my twitter get request into a function like so I could better control when and where the request is called.

-To wrap this step up, this is what our basic-server.js file looks like at this point:
+To wrap this step up, this is what our basic server.js file looks like at this point:

 ```js